atsaloli/cicd/01_10-installing-gitlab-server.md

 The installer will print the URL of your GitLab Server instance below the GitLab _tanuki_.

-The _tanuki_ is also known as Asiatic racoon, or racoon dog.
+The _tanuki_ is also known as the Asiatic racoon, or racoon dog.
-It's a member of the dog family (Canidae).
+It's a member of the dog family.

-Next slide shows a picture of tanuki (contributed to Wikimedia by [663highland](https://commons.wikimedia.org/wiki/File:Tanuki01_960.jpg)).
+Next slide has a picture of the tanuki (contributed to Wikimedia by [663highland](https://commons.wikimedia.org/wiki/File:Tanuki01_960.jpg)).

 ---?image=https://upload.wikimedia.org/wikipedia/commons/5/51/Tanuki01_960.jpg